Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 It pulls styles from the `/qiskit_sphinx_theme` subfolder.
 You can check any changes you are making to the `qiskit_sphinx_theme` by building the documentation (see running locally section) and opening the html files generated in `/example_docs/docs/_build/html`.

 ### `/docs_guide`
-This subfolder contains instructions on how to use Sphinx in Qiskit projects.
+This subfolder contains guidance on how to write documentation and build sphinx projects for Qiskit and Qiskit Ecosystem projects.
+You can view the fully rendered docs guide at https://qisk.it/docs-guide

 ------
 ## Run locally